Seeed-Studio/ModelAssistant/docs/deploy/grove/deploy.md

-# Deploying ModelAssistant on Grove - Vision AI
+# Deploying SSCMA on Grove - Vision AI

-This example is a tutorial for deploying the models from [ModelAssistant](https://github.com/Seeed-Studio/ModelAssistant) to Grove - Vision AI module, based on the [Synopsys GUN Toolchain](https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain) and [Tensorflow Lite Micro](https://github.com/tensorflow/tflite-micro) implementations.
+This example is a tutorial for deploying the models from [SSCMA](https://github.com/Seeed-Studio/SSCMA) to Grove - Vision AI module, based on the [Synopsys GUN Toolchain](https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain) and [Tensorflow Lite Micro](https://github.com/tensorflow/tflite-micro) implementations.

 ## Prerequisites